Free Things To Do This Weekend Across Orange County

-Consider starting your weekend this Saturday by taking the kids to Fullerton Public Library for an afternoon of STEM activities put on by high school volunteers.
-Later, embark on an afternoon cardio hike through Limestone Canyon, just one of many free events offered through public libraries and OC Parks.
+Consider starting your weekend this Saturday by attending a family storytime at the Sunkist Branch Library.
+Or, explore 6 miles of new trails through the Gypsum Canyon Wilderness, just one of many free events offered through public libraries and OC Parks.

-Saturday evening, take the family to see Santa Claus and enjoy the festivities at the 2023 Christmas Concert at Mile Square Park.

-On Sunday, enjoy an afternoon painting program at the East Anaheim Public Library, or see holiday lights at Heritage Hill Historic Park after dark.
+Although some public library branches are closed in observance of Christmas, some OC Public Libraries branches are still offering activities, such as Irvine Heritage Park Library and Garden Grove Main.

 CHECK OUT OUR FULL CALENDAR HERE